The Legend of Huma: Background

 Author Richard Knaak wrote The Legend of Huma so that it followed the Dungeons & Dragons game rules.
 According to the Guide to Literary Masters & Their Works, "Knaak's novel proved to be more successful than the game."
 The novel is a prequel to the original Dragonlance trilogy, Chronicles by Weis and Hickman, and is based on the legend mentioned in those books of the first person to discover the mythical Dragonlances.
 Knaak said that an overarching theme of his books is "one should never give up."

 This novel introduces the character of Kaz the minotaur.
 The novel expands on elements from earlier short stories, and makes an effort to treat minotaurs as characters rather than monsters.

 Reception

 On May 22, 1988, The Legend of Huma became a New York Times Best Seller.

 In the Io9 series revisiting older Dungeons & Dragons novels, Rob Bricken commented that "The Legend of Huma rolls an 8 on the ol' 1d20, although as I type that I wonder if I'm overvaluing it a little because the back half seemed so good compared to the first part."

+The Legend of Huma appeared on the 2024 Game Rant "31 Best Dungeons & Dragons Novels, Ranked" list at #8.